 The historic Borough Market is a wholesale and retail food market in Southwark, London.
 It is one of the largest and oldest food markets in London, with a market on the site dating back to at least the 12th century.
 It is located under the shadow of the new Shard tower, by famed architect Renzo Piano.
 I enjoyed my first visit walking through the market, seeing the bars and restaurants and having a great lunch at Wright Brothers Oyster & Porter House.
 It had a great atmosphere and design plus my fish entrée was really excellent!

 Brixton Village and the other arcade Market Row are the place to go for foods from around the world.
 You’ll find Europe, India, Asia, Africa, South America and the Caribbean all represented.
-There’s cafés and restaurants dishing up all sorts of flavours.
+There’s cafés and restaurants dishing up all sorts of flavors.
 And shops that sell everything from charcuterie and cheese to traditional Chinese medicine.
-Thanks to the NY Times, I learned of Brixton and I had a good meal at Cornercopia.
-The restaurant strictly focuses on English food with a menu that favors locally grown produce and local meats, produce and fish plus beers, wines and ciders.
-The beet salad and the duck entrée were fresh and well-prepared.

 Spitalfields Market/Brick Lane is the place to be on a Sunday in London.
 There are clothing designers, vintage clothing and accessories shops and dealers, pop-up food courts and stalls with many ethnic vendors.
 The streets are crowded.
 The Old Spitalfields market is London’s oldest dating back to 1666.
 On Brick Lane you will find street performers and vendors selling food and second-hand items.